MrPicklePinosaur/trainos/docs/K4.typ

 Every time Getc() is called, we check if there are any characters in the kernel queue.
 If there are, simply return the oldest queued character.
 Otherwise, the task gets added to a list of tasks waiting for a character.

+= Bugs / Issues

+- On rare occasions, the prompt will freeze up and no longer be able to take in input
+- There is no logic enforcing the middle switches to not both be straight or both be curved